-8.8 Domestic Abuse
+7.8 Domestic Abuse

 - Domestic abuse is any type of controlling, bullying, threatening or violent behaviour between people in a relationship.
-It can seriously harm children and young people and witnessing domestic abuse is child abuse.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children. - Greenvale Primary School recognises that Domestic abuse can encompass but is not limited to psychological; physical; sexual; financial; and emotional abuse. - In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
-Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.
+Seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it in their own intimate relationships, can have a serious, long-lasting, impact upon children and is a form of child abuse. - Greenvale Primary School recognises that domestic abuse can encompass, but is not limited to psychological; physical; sexual; financial; and emotional abuse. - In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.

-8.9 So-called 'honour-based' abuse
+7.9 So-called 'Honour-Based' Abuse

-- So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
-Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators. - All staff need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA. - If staff have a concern regarding a child that might be at risk of HBA or who has suffered from HBA, they should speak to the Designated Safeguarding Lead (or deputy).
-As appropriate, they will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's social care.
+• So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed in the belief that they protect or defend the honour of the family and/or the community.
+These abuses may include female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.

+- All staff need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA. - If staff have a concern regarding a child that might be at risk of HBA or who has suffered from HBA, they should immediately follow the school's concern reporting procedures and speak to the Designated Safeguarding Lead (or deputy).
+As appropriate, the DSL will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's services.
 Where FGM has taken place, since 31 October 2015 there has been a mandatory reporting duty placed on teachers that requires a different approach (see following section).